Berckbel/-PyQt5-MySQL-CRUD-LogIn/README.md

-# Simple PyQt5+MySQL CRUD
+# Simple PySide CRUD with database

-This project is a simple example on how to create a connection between PyQt and MySQL
+This project is a simple example on how to create a connection between PyQt and SQL